 - How will we know if a swab comes back positive for COVID-19?

-- If the patient is positive for COVID-19, the medical microbiologist on-call will inform the MRP directly and the result will be released on Cerner/Care Connect.
+- If the patient is positive for COVID-19 and admitted to hospital, the medical microbiologist on-call will inform the MRP directly and the result will be released on Cerner/Care Connect.
 Infection Prevention and Control will be alerted if the patient is an inpatient.
 There may be a delay before the positive result is communicated publicly by the Provincial Health Officer, but the treating team will be alerted immediately.

 - What should we do if a patient is swabbed but then can go home?

 - This patient handout sheet can be given to the patient, instructing them of where to call for results and instructions on self-isolating until the results are back.
 If the swab is positive for COVID-19, VCH Public Health will also be in touch with them.
 You do not have to follow up with them for results.

 - What if a patient is tested and they also need to be admitted before the results are available?